Workshop report available!

 tl;dr

-Interactive and engaging Workshop on Simulations for Information Access at SIGIR 2024 in Washington, D.C. (onsite, limited hybrid participation) - Submit your lightning talks / extended abstracts to EasyChair until May 9, 2024 (AoE)
+Interactive and engaging Workshop on Simulations for Information Access at SIGIR 2024 in Washington, D.C. (onsite, limited hybrid participation) - 1st submission round ended - Some slot for lightning talks / extended abstracts still available - Submit to EasyChair until July 4 latest, or whenever all available slots are filled.

 Updates